How I Extended a Laravel 12 Memorial Platform to Support Dual Event Types Without Breaking Changes

 }

-We also preserved all existing memorial data exactly as-is.
+I also preserved all existing memorial data exactly as-is.
 The event_type field defaulted to 'memorial' on legacy records, so reports, exports, and admin tools continued working without a single tweak.

 Handling Assets and Visual Identity for New Event Types